frvaillant/cashbox/Readme.md

 The script will ask you informations to set up your database and will run the necessary commands to setup CashBox.

-When install is done, go in the cashbox folder `cd cashbox` and run your server.
+When install is done, remove install.sh file, go in the cashbox folder with `cd cashbox` and run your server.
 *****
 Enjoy :-)
 *****